 The joint Expedition started in 1997 and continued for four seasons until year 2000.
 This first stage of the Project (co-directed with Nicolò Marchetti) allowed the site to be opened to the public after restoration of the Early Bronze and Middle Bronze fortifications.
 The Expedition produced two books and a series of articles on some major features of the Bronze Age city: the identification of the Lower City and the awareness that the Spring of ‘Ain es-Sultan was included within the city.

-After a long interruption due to political troubles – which, however, never affected scientific production and cooperation – work at the site was resumed in 2009 with two main areas of interest: the southern foot of the tell, where a major Middle Bronze I-II building was discovered (Tower A1), and the so-called Spring Hill overlooking ‘Ain es-Sultan, where the Early Bronze Age Palace (Palace G) was identified.
-Starting from these two spots, up to eleven different areas of the tell were excavated, restored, and rehabilitated to be visited by tourists, illustrating the ten millennia-long life of Jericho from the Epipaleolithic to Islamic Period.
+After a long interruption due to political troubles – which, however, never affected scientific production and cooperation – work at the site were resumed in 2009 with two main areas of interest: the southern foot of the tell, where a major Middle Bronze I-II building was discovered (Tower A1), and the so-called Spring Hill overlooking ‘Ain es-Sultan, where the Early Bronze Age Palace (Palace G) was identified.
+Starting from these two spots, up to eleven different areas of the tell were excavated, restored and rehabilitated to be visited by tourists, illustrating the ten millennia-long life of Jericho from the Epipaleolithic to Islamic Period.

 The Neolithic Period: earliest agriculture, animal husbandry, pottery, family, religion and mudbricks